About Us

 The Faculty of International Studies, which was the first of its kind in Japan, bases its academic research and educational activities on knowledge of the humanities and social sciences.

+In today’s world, cultural, economic, and political exchanges are increasingly expanding across borders and regions.
 As a result, we are facing more problems that cannot be addressed within one academic discipline alone.

+In the Faculty of International Studies, professors with knowledge in a diverse range of specializations present their perspectives on important multidisciplinary issues facing modern society.
 These range from peace, human rights, democracy and minority rights to humanity and the environment, the economic gap between the rich and the poor, and cultural and religious diversity.

+On the basis of such a tradition, the Faculty of International Studies strives to foster in you the ability to think independently and thereby challenge widely held “common sense” views.
 The Faculty does this by providing you with an education in which you will study history and use interdisciplinary thinking to question and criticize the presuppositions of such “common sense.”

 The Faculty envisions an educational experience based on the liberal arts in which you will free yourself from ideas that are taken for granted and not questioned, and from the belief that there is only one correct answer.
+In this vision, you will change your own awareness and knowledge, and through these personal changes, you will change social injustice.

 Why do you come to campus?

 The Faculty of International Studies is rooted on Meiji Gakuin’s Yokohama campus, which is the city where our founder, J. C. Hepburn, opened his Hepburn School at the end of the Edo era.
+The Yokohama campus is situated in Totsuka Ward, a ten-minute train-ride from Yokohama’s city center.

-You can join club activities on Hepburn Field, which is an athletic field.
+Students hold a wide range of activities in our campus’ library and lecture buildings.
+You can join club activities on Hepburn Field, a spacious athletic field.
 We hold our Totsuka Festival in collaboration with local residents in May every year.
-At that time, the university offers a range of events for visitors.
+At that time, the university offers a variety of events for visitors.

 Why do you go out into the world?

-Education at the Faculty of International Studies is not only limited to classroom-based learning.
-The Department of International Studies and the Department of Global and Transcultural Studies field studies.
+Education at the Faculty of International Studies is not limited to classroom-based learning.
+Both the Departments of International Studies and the Department of Global and Transcultural Studies offer a number of field study programs conducted outside the university campus.
+Other off-campus programs include study abroad, internships at international companies and organizations, and volunteer activities.
+The venues of these programs include the U.S., Europe, Asia, and Africa.

 Message from the Dean